- Current Conditions

 Q: Can I get to Skagway, Alaska from Prince Rupert?

 A: Service between Prince Rupert and Alaska is provided by the Alaska Marine Highway system.
 For more information, visit their Web site at FerryAlaska.com.

 Q: Is there a ferry that runs between Port Hardy and Vancouver?

 A: Normally, no. However, BC Ferries occasionally features 'positioning cruises' when the vessels that provide service on our northern routes begin and end their seasonal operation.
 Please call us for more information.

-A: Discovery Coast Passage service between Port Hardy on Vancouver Island and Bella Coola on British Columbia's Mid-Coast is only available during the summer months, typically from early June to about the middle of September.
+A: Discovery Coast Connector service between Port Hardy on Vancouver Island and Bella Coola on British Columbia's Mid-Coast is only available during the summer months, typically from early June to about the middle of September.

 Service to other Mid-Coast ports, including Bella Bella, Klemtu and Ocean Falls, is available at other times of the year as part of our Inside Passage Fall-Winter-Spring service.

 Q: I want to travel on a date not shown on the current schedule pages.
 Where should I look?

 A: On the schedule page, look for a link to Upcoming Schedules.
 You may find the period in which you wish to travel included there.
 If the schedule for your desired travel period is not yet posted on our site, it will be as soon as it is available.
 Please check in again shortly.